scottenriquez/ckad-exam-prep-using-amazon-eks/README.md

 # Preparing for the Certified Kubernetes Application Developer (CKAD) Exam Using Amazon EKS

 ## Motivation and Background
+While I've used Kubernetes professionally in a few capacities (particularly in customer engagements while working at AWS), I wanted to cement my knowledge and increase my mastery with a systematic approach.
+I decided to prepare for the Certified Kubernetes Application Developer (CKAD) exam.
 I've taken and passed more than a dozen technology certification exams spanning AWS, Azure, HashiCorp, and more.
-While I've used Kubernetes professionally in a few capacities (particularly in customer engagements while working at AWS), I wanted to cement my knowledge and improve my mastery with a systematic approach, so I decided to prepare for the Certified Kubernetes Application Developer (CKAD) exam.
 This exam is unique in several ways.
 Namely, it's all hands-on in a lab environment.
 Azure exams often have a coding, configuration, or CLI command component, but even these are typically multiple-choice questions.
 The CKAD presents you with a virtual desktop and several Kubernetes clusters, making you tackle 15-20 tasks with a strict two-hour time limit.
-I put together this repository for preparation for a few reasons:
+I put together this repository and post for a few reasons:

 - I wanted to document all of my hands-on preparation for when I have to recertify in two years
 - I wanted to share my knowledge with others and offer a supplemental guide to a CKAD course